 - Using a keyword density tool on their site or manually reviewing the site

 You’ll get much less usable data.
 But it’s a good start.

 Sell hiking supplies?
 Do a Google search for “Hiking Supplies”.
 See what comes up.

-Content marked sponsored or ad are your Pay per click competitors.
-The listing below them are your organic competitors.
+Content marked sponsored or ad is your Pay per click competitors.
+The listing below them is your organic competitors.

 They may be the outdoor shop on the other side of town.
 Or they may be national.

 In SEO advertising, your competitors are the people coming up in searches.

 5. Do More Keyword Research

 Do you love free as much as we do?
 Adwords Keyword Planner gives you an idea of what you’ll be paying for each click in your Paid SEO advertising campaign.